Stack Opacity Estimator - EPA Method 9 Opacity to PM Emission Rate Conversion

 Built For

-- Plant operators performing daily opacity spot-checks between formal stack tests
+- Plant operators performing daily opacity spot-checks between formal observations

 - Boiler operators troubleshooting combustion problems indicated by increased opacity